Andresmup/github-foundations/09_REPOSITORIES/Readme.md

  - Under your package versions, click Connect repository.
  - Select a repository to link to the package, then click Connect repository.

+> [!IMPORTANT]
-By connecting a repo with a packages you select a repository that can access the package using GitHub actions
+> By connecting a repo with a package you select.
+The repository can access the package using GitHub actions

 ### Danger Zone

 Every Github Package has a Danger Zone options, which may be cause irreversible  efects.

- - Change package visibility: Swich from Public to Private or viceversa.
+ - Change package visibility: Switch from Public to Private or viceversa.
  - Delete this package: Once this package is deleted, it will no longer be accessible.
 This action will delete the package.
 Versions of the package will no longer be accessible, and it will not appear in searches or package listings.